greenbone/gvm-tools/docs/connectiontypes.rst

 .. warning::

   Accessing a Unix Domain Socket requires sufficient unix file permissions for the user running the :ref:`command line interface tool <tools>`.
-Please don't start a tool as **root** user via :command:`sudo` or :command:`su` only to avoid not being able to access the socket path.
-Instead please adjust the socket file permissions for example by setting the :command:`--listen-owner`, :command:`--listen-group` or :command:`--listen-mode` arguments of :term:`gvmd`.
+Please do not start a tool as **root** user via :command:`sudo` or :command:`su` only to be able to access the socket path.
+Instead, please adjust the socket file permissions for example by setting the :command:`--listen-owner`, :command:`--listen-group` or :command:`--listen-mode` arguments of :term:`gvmd`.